ovotech/datastore4s/docs/Indexes.md

 ## WARNINGS

 - If you exclude an index of a property you using for queries then your queries will not work.
-- You can only exclude indexes from top level properties, we aim to add more fine grained control in the future.
+- You can only exclude/include indexes from top level properties, we aim to add more fine grained control in the future.
 For example:

 ```scala
 import com.ovoenergy.datastore4s.EntityFormat